atomlaser-lab/esp32-laser-oscilloscope/README.md

 The next section contains some guidance for putting together the PCB.
 The ESP32 board can be soldered to the PCB directly for the smallest possible footprint, but it is much more flexible to attach it via additional male and female headers.
 The external frequency offset voltages used in this project also require soldering an additional resistor into the DLC (see [Connecting to the Diode Laser Controller](#connecting-to-the-diode-laser-controller)).

-Part numbers and quantities for two PCBs are specified in `board-design/moglabs-remote-locking-board.txt` for the DigiKey electronics distributor, which can be imported directly into a DigiKey cart.
+Part numbers and quantities for **two** PCBs are specified in `board-design/moglabs-remote-locking-board.txt` for the DigiKey electronics distributor, which can be imported directly into a DigiKey cart.
+This list is missing capacitors C6 and C7 (see table below).
 Auxiliary parts (headers + DLC resistor) are similarly specified in `board-design/auxiliary-parts.txt`.
 An optional 3D-printable housing for the project can be found under `enclosure/`.

 Electronic design was done in KiCAD 6, and the (optional) enclosure was generated with FreeCAD 0.20.2.